antoBit/antodev/src/blog/2021-03-01-11ty-sass-with-gulp-sass.md

 ---
 layout: layouts/post.njk
-title: I live my eleventy with a side of SCSS
+title: I like my eleventy with a side of SCSS
-description: I haven't had an easy time setting up a SASS preprocessor, autoprefixer and minifier in my 11ty blog so I wanted to write a short guide on how I managed to do it.
+description: I haven't had an easy time setting up a SASS preprocessor,
+    autoprefixer and minifier in my 11ty blog so I wanted to write a short guide on how I managed to do it.
 date: 2021-03-01T07:24:45.044Z
-metaDescription: How to setup a SASS preprocessor, autoprefixer and minifier for eleventy with Gulp.
+metaDescription: How to setup a SASS preprocessor, autoprefixer and minifier for
+    eleventy with Gulp.
-metaImage: ""
+metaImage: ''
 metaKeywords:
     - eleventy
     - 11ty
     - sass
     - scss
     - gulp
     - web
     - developer
     - javascript
     - js
     - code
     - coding
 tags:
     - 11ty
     - tips
     - javascript
 ---

 If you're like me and you cannot stand writing CSS without SASS and you want to enable it for your eleventy site, this is the right place for you.

 Coming from the React world I immediately thought of **gulp** when I decided to include sass in my project, so I jumped at the possibility of using **gulp tasks** to compile scss and add vendor prefixes automatically (I hate them and I google [What CSS to prefix?](http://shouldiprefix.com/) almost every day).